WSaffery/GQL-Compiler/README.md

  v[a6]     | [v[a6]]              | [v[a7]]              | [v[a8]]              | v[a8]   |
  v[a7]     | [v[a7]]              | [v[a8]]              | [v[a9]]              | v[a9]   |
 ```

+You can see the corresponding Gremlin code by running `./runApp.sh GqlGremlinScriptApp -query gql/gql_tests/iter_collapse.gql`

 # Usage